DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Outside of Zona Rosa, other queer hubs have developed, particularly in the plush “Polanco”, with fancy bars like “Envy”.
 Nearby is the most popular gay sauna in Mexico City called “Sodome”.

 Mexico City should be your starting point.
 It's like the beating heart and soul of the country.
 We have the largest gay scene, as well as many things to see and do, and some of the best restaurants in the country; remember Mexican food is one of the few cuisines that are UNESCO listed!
-Most travellers will then head to Cancun as a base to visit the world-famous Mayan ruins of Chichen Itza, and the stunning Caribbean beaches of the Riviera Maya.
+Most travelers will then head to Cancun as a base to visit the world-famous Mayan ruins of Chichen Itza, and the stunning Caribbean beaches of the very gay friendly Riviera Maya.

 Which are the best gay events in Mexico?

 The best one is the Arena Festival in Playa del Carmen, which takes place in late January/early February every year.
 It's the biggest LGBTQ dance music festival in Mexico.
 I love the music at Arena as well as the atmosphere.
 I go every year without fail.